Jerry DaVanon: First Cardinals stint

 DaVanon attended Hoover High School (San Diego), CA. He was drafted by the St. Louis Cardinals in the 1st round of the secondary phase of the 1966 MLB amateur draft.
 He was then selected with the 24th pick in the 1968 Major League Baseball expansion draft by the San Diego Padres, and was a member of their first Opening Day roster in 1969.

 Padres

 DaVanon made his major league debut for the Padres on April 11 as a pinch hitter.
 Then, just six games into the season, the Padres sent their starting shortstop, Rafael Robles, to the minor leagues, and tabbed DaVanon as his replacement.
 His tenure as Robles' replacement didn't last much longer, as he was benched in mid-May after hitting just .145 in 23 games.
 After playing just one more game, he was traded back to the Cardinals for Sonny Ruberto and John Sipin.

 Second Cardinals stint

 Back with the team that drafted him, DaVanon returned to the minor leagues.
 He spent most of the rest of 1969 as well as most of 1970 with the Tulsa Oilers, playing in 27 major league games during that time.
-He was traded to the Baltimore Orioles for Moe Drabowsky on November 30, 1970.